 Your cataract is easily removed during surgery.
 No pain is felt by almost any of cataract surgery patients.

 Cataract Treatment Recovery

-A day after your operation, your eye will be examined in Dr Joseph’s refractive suite.
+A day after surgery your eye is examined in Dr Joseph’s refractive suite.

-Your eye will be covered with a dressing which stays in place when you go home, normally a few hours later.
-Eyes may begin to feel uncomfortable once the local anaesthetic starts to wear off.
-The discomfort isn’t usually too bad and you can take a painkiller tablet, such as paracetamol, to help.
-The dressing, which is put on in the hospital, usually needs to stay on your eye overnight, but you should be able to take it off the following morning.
+Your eye will be covered with a clear shield, allowing you to see through it.
+This shield will stay in place when you go home, normally a few hours after surgery.
+Eyes may begin to feel uncomfortable once the local anaesthetic starts wearing off.
+The discomfort usually isn’t too bad and you can take a painkiller tablet, such as paracetamol, to help.
+The shield, which is put on in the day clinic, usually needs to stay on overnight, but you should be able to take it off the following morning.
 Your eye may look red but this will improve over the next few days.

-Some people can tell that their sight has improved straight away.
+Some people can tell that their sight has improved straight after surgery.
 If your cataract was quite mild you might not notice a big change in your vision but if your cataract was quite bad you may be able to notice a bigger improvement.
-Either way, your sight may not be as good as you expect for the first week after the operation, as the eye is still recovering from the cataract surgery procedure and will probably be a little swollen.
+Either way, your sight may not be as good as you expect for the first week after surgery, as the eye is still recovering from the cataract surgery procedure and will probably be a little swollen.

-Immediately after the cataract removal surgery you will be given an antibiotic and steroid eye drop combination to prevent infection and reduce inflammation simultaneously.
+Immediately after the cataract surgery, you will be given an antibiotic and steroid eye drop combination to prevent infection and reduce inflammation simultaneously.
 It is important to take these drops as the ophthalmologist recommends and to complete the course.
-If you have problems using the drops you should let Dr Joseph know as he may be able to arrange some help for you, or alternative drops.
-You will be given a chart to take home with a timed schedule for your drops to make the post-op period as straightforward as possible for you.
+If you have problems using the drops you should let Dr Joseph know as he may be able to arrange some help for you or alternative drops.
+You will be given a chart to take home with a timed schedule for your drops to make the post-op period as straightforward as possible.

 Cataract Surgery Complications

 Most people have no problems after the surgery and they are up and about as normal the next day.